Sandy's Saddlery & Western Wear

 Along with all our English & Western horse tack and apparel we supply the concert lovers, competition riders, Western theme wedding parties, private and company parties with the largest stock of cowboy hats & boots, Wrangler Western wear and accessories.

-We offer a nice selection of jewellery, giftware, leather products and a great leather repair and fabrication service.
+We offer a nice selection of jewelry, giftware, leather products and a great leather repair and fabrication service.

 "Wow", "Fantastic" or "What a beautiful store" are just some of the comments from our customers when they visit our store.

-At Sandy's Saddlery, we try our utmost to make your visit a memorable, fun experience.
+At Sandy's Saddlery and Western Wear, we try our utmost to make your visit a memorable, fun experience.
 Our store is very neat and organized, so allow yourself lots of time when you visit, because there is so much to see.

 We take this opportunity to thank all our customers for your encouragement in the past and hope we'll have the opportunity to serve you in the future.